Adrian-GitHub/FYP-Support-Ticketing-System/README.md

 # FYP-Support-Ticketing-System
 # Structure

 The main system is divided into sub-folders which are spread-out throughout the project.
 This is because the project itself is a combination of MERN stack associated with other libraries which are used for testing.
+The system implements a 3rd party engine (Business Process Management) BPM, known as Camunda.

 ### Directory layout

     .
-    ├── Diagrams                             # Diagrams which show system process ├── Support_Ticketing_System             # The deliverable
+    ├── Diagrams                             # Diagrams which show system process ├── ├── Camunda                          # Folder in which diagrams for BPM Engine are located ├── Support_Ticketing_System             # The deliverable
     ├── ├── auto-test.js                     # Automated testing file
     ├── ├── *.**                             # All back-end files excluding front-end folder